Kuon-dev/ffwd-front-end/src/data/courses/vue-watcher.md

 In this example, we define two watchers: one for the `person.name` property and another for the `person.age` property.
 The first watcher directly specifies the callback function, while the second watcher uses the `handler` option.
 The second watcher also enables deep watching and immediate invocation.

-## Cleaning Up Watchers

-Watchers in Vue are automatically cleaned up when the component is destroyed.
-However, if you need to manually stop watching a property before the component is destroyed, you can use the `vm.$watch()` method to create a watcher instance and store